neurobagel/annotation-tool/README.md

 3. Annotate the values of the annotated columns
    - Add/edit levels' description (if column data type is categorical) or units description (if column data type is continuous)
 4. Download an annotated version of a BIDS-valid data dictionary for your dataset

+## Configuration

+The annotation tool is designed to be highly configurable, allowing it to adapt to different research contexts and data standards.
+You can define your own set of standardized variables and vocabularies to match your specific needs.
+For detailed technical information about creating and customizing configurations, see the [Configuration Guide](CONFIGURATION.md).

 ## Testing